FAQs

 How should I dress?

-You should wear comfortable clothing.
-Preferably, pants that have minimal seams with no zippers.
+You should wear comfortable clothing, preferably exercise pants that have minimal seams with no zippers.

-How does the billing process work at re:fit?
+How does billing and health insurance work for physical therapy at re:fit?

-Under Illinois law, a diagnosis from a physician is required within a month of the initial evaluation.
+NOTE: Under Illinois law, a diagnosis from a physician is required within a month of the initial evaluation if progress in therapy does not occur.
 Many insurance companies require a prescription for physical therapy for benefits to be paid.
+After your initial evaluation your therapist will send a report to your physician.
+If the physician approves and returns the evaluation, this is considered an active prescription.

 At this time, we are not Medicare certified.
 This means Medicare or Medicare Supplements do not cover treatment at re:fit.